bouncepaw/mycorrhiza/README.md

 mycorrhiza [OPTIONS...]
 WIKI_PATH

 Options:
-  -home string
+  -auth-method string
+        What auth method to use.
+Variants: "none", "fixed" (default "none") -fixed-credentials-path string
+        Used when -auth-method=fixed.
+Path to file with user credentials. (default "mycocredentials.json") -home string
         The home page (default "home")
   -port string
         Port to serve the wiki at (default "1737") -title string
-        How to call your wiki in the navititle (default "🍄")
+        How to call your wiki in the navititle (default "🍄") -user-tree string
+        Hypha which is a superhypha of all user pages (default "u")
 ```

 ## Features